 - Access must be of appropriate proportion.
 There must be an economy that the student has already learned to use, with (a) at least 3 parts work per earned viewing session (and preferably 5 parts), and (b) no more than 5 minutes of video or music before more work is required.
 (Warning: if you restrict all video/music access while you are training the student to follow the economy, rather than just the on the device, then you run a significant risk of training the student to hate the economy.)
 If the student’s Behavior specialist approves a different viewing time and/or ratio, then that’s fine, but you need to make sure that other students don’t think that they also get the same thing.

-If you use a set of safe videos instead of online access, then #3 and #4 are not an issue.
+If you use a set of videos instead of online access, then #3 is not an issue.

 In some cases, metrics retrieved from dedicated devices have shown that several full episodes of a show are being watched per day.
 Please don’t let that happen.
 In such cases, the device has had to be removed as it was an inappropriate tool.